The New Addams Family: Theme music

-The new theme music, performed by the cast, was a departure from the familiar tune that had served most previous adaptations of the series.
+The new theme music, performed by the cast, was a departure from the familiar tune that had served most previous and subsequent adaptations of the series.
 The familiar finger-snapping was present, albeit at a faster pace, accompanied by two different characters (first Lurch, then Gomez) saying the word "snap" twice in rapid succession to match the beat.
 It was written by Barron Abramovitch, Jeremy Sweet, and Michael Whittaker.